VidwathRHebse/SentenceSummarization/Readme.md

 ## Steps to follow:

-1. Install all the required libraries as InstallationRequirements.txt: pip install -r InstallationRequirements.txt
+1. Install all the required libraries as InstallationRequirements.txt

 2. Run from terminal :